wallforfry/opendata-python/README.md

 This project is an opendata project for our python course

-Get Google Maps Geocoding api key <a href="https://developers.google.com/maps/documentation/geocoding/get-api-key">Here</a> and write your key in googleApiKey.txt file in your project
+Get Google Maps Geocoding api key <a href="https://developers.google.com/maps/documentation/geocoding/get-api-key">Here</a> and write your key in the modal automatically opened on first launch